msande231/msande231.github.io/index_2022.markdown

 * 40% Project presentation and report
 * 5% Participation and collegiality

 Problem sets and project proposal: your best bet is to hit all the deadlines.
-Failing that, the following policy is designed to prioritize completing problem sets vs. not completing them, submitting problem sets vs. not submitting them.
+Failing that, the following policy is designed to prioritize completing problem sets vs. not completing, submitting problem sets vs. not submitting.
 - One single delay of up to 2 days (48 hours), no questions asked.
 - After that: 5 points deducted per day (per 24h, including weekends), up to 6 days.
 Limited CA availability.
 - After that: no CA support will be provided and max grade is a 70.
 Must be submitted by Monday Dec 5, 11:59p PT (after that, grade is 0), and no guarantees on grading turn-around time.